 Problem 3: My VPN isn’t working with Netflix, BBC iPlayer, etc.

 First, it’s important to note that not every VPN can securely access every service.
-In fact, when it comes to major platforms like Netflix, Amazon Prime Video, and BBC iPlayer, only a few VPNs still work reliably.
+Major platforms like Netflix, Amazon Prime Video, and BBC iPlayer have gotten very good at identifying signs of VPN traffic, so only a few VPNs still work reliably.
 We recommend using NordVPN although Surfshark and ExpressVPN are two excellent alternatives.

 If your VPN should be able to access a service, but you’re having issues, there are a few things you can try.

-- Next, clear your browser’s cache and cookies to make sure that the service forgets your actual location.
+- Next, clear your browser cache and cookies to make sure that the service forgets your actual location.

 - Try connecting to a different server, since sometimes there are specific servers for a particular platform.